latest nhpb_banner 1__compressed

 • Courtyard is a program from the City of Las Vegas and is run from 314 Foremaster Ln, Las Vegas, NV 89101.
 Dial (702) 229-6117

-Women's Development Center (WDC) - The LINK housing program provides case management services as well as financial assistance to homeless families, women with kids and individuals to move into permanent housing.
-Assistance can include the first month's rent, utility and security deposits.
+Women's Development Center (WDC), and the LINK housing program, provides case management services as well as financial assistance to homeless families, women with kids and individuals to move into permanent housing.
+Assistance can include money for the first month's rent, utility and security deposits.
 Main number (702) 796-7770.

-Jewish Family Services - This particular non-profit focuses on issuing loans to pay security deposits or other rent expenses.
-They will often be zero interest rate, but will still need to be repaid over time.
+Jewish Family focuses on issuing loans to pay security deposits or other rent expenses.
+While anyone can apply, priority is for people of the Jewish faith that qualify.
+They will often be zero interest rate loans for rental or housing needs, but will still need to be repaid over time.
 Call (702) 732-0304, or try the location at 5851 W Charleston Blvd, Las Vegas, NV 89146.
-People of all faiths in Clark County can apply for rent money.

-Aid For AIDS Of Nevada (AFAN) – Provides assistance for AIDS and HIV patients and their immediate family members only.
-Medications, supportive housing, rent, and advice is offered.
+Aid For AIDS Of Nevada (AFAN) has assistance for AIDS and HIV patients as well as their immediate family members only.
+Medications, supportive housing, rent money, and advice is offered.
 The location is 1830 E Sahara Ave #210, Las Vegas, NV 89104.
 Call the agency at (702) 382-2326

-Nevada H.A.N.D., Inc. – While they do not provide financial assistance; Nevada HAND offers Affordable Housing for income qualified families.
-Rent subsidies are offered too as they also run Senior Independent Living and also operate Senior Assisted Living sites in Clark County.
-Location is 295 E. Warm Springs Rd, #101, Las Vegas, Nevada, 89119.
+Nevada H.A.N.D., Inc. is a local option.
+While they do not provide financial assistance; Nevada HAND offers Affordable Housing for income qualified families.
+Rent subsidies are offered too as they also run Senior Independent Living and also operate Senior Assisted Living sites in Clark County for qualified people, though a wait list is normally in place.
+Location is 9121 W Russell Rd, Las Vegas, NV 89148.
 Call (702) 739-3345.

-Homelessness Prevention and Rapid Re-Housing is available in Las Vegas region and Clark county.
-Apply for low income housing with no waiting list and immediate rent payment assistance.
-This government funded resource can also pay for security deposits, first month’s rent, recurring housing or rental expenses, and more.
+Homelessness Prevention and Rapid Re-Housing is available in Las Vegas region and Clark County.
+This government funded resource may also pay for security deposits, first month’s rent, recurring housing or rental expenses, and other costs in an effort to stop homelessness.
+Any grant money to pay rent as a form of eviction prevention in Clark County is combined with long term support.

-Economic Opportunity Board Of Clark County – This organization was established to assist low-income people or the unemployed to improve their quality of life and become self-sufficient.
+Economic Opportunity Board Of Clark County, the local community action agency, was established to assist low-income people or the unemployed to improve their quality of life and become self-sufficient.
 From time to time there may be financial help for rent to stop evictions.
 Main address is 3682 N Rancho Dr, Las Vegas, NV 89130.
 Phone 702-445-7105 or (702) 647-3307

-Legal Aid Center of Southern Nevada - Assists with housing issues, including eviction prevention, foreclosures, security deposit disputes and more.
+Legal Aid Center of Southern Nevada assists with housing issues, including eviction prevention, help resolve security deposit disputes and more.
 They are a pro-bono, or free legal firm in Clark County.
-Tenants with an eviction notice can get representation in housing court too or get help with contesting illegal rent increases on a home in Clark County.
+Tenants with an eviction notice, that meet income criteria, can get representation in housing court too or get help with contesting illegal rent increases on a home in Clark County.
 Call 702-386-1070.
 The address is 725 E Charleston Blvd, Las Vegas, NV 89104.

-United Way Referral Service - They give free referrals to callers on where they can get rent assistance, shelter, housing in Clark County, and more.
-The mission of this non-profit organization is to link people to locations that will improve the lives.
-The non-profit provides information on affordable, secure, non-substandard housing and link to direct financial assistance or grant money for rent anywhere in southern NV.
+United Way Referral Service gives free referrals to callers on where they can get rent assistance, shelter, affordable housing in Clark County, and more.
+The mission of this non-profit organization is to link people to organizations that will improve the lives as part of the United Way rental assistance programs.
+The non-profit also provides linkage to direct financial assistance or grant money for paying rent rent anywhere in southern NV.
 Phone - 1-866-535-5654.

 United Labor Agency (ULAN) – The non-profit has referrals and, from time to time, takes part in the Emergency Solutions Grant program.
 This helps pay the rent and other housing costs to rehouse families and individuals, including veterans, single moms, the underemployed and the homeless.
 Grants may be issued within a matter of days for security deposits, first months rent, motel rooms, and utility connection fees.
 The office is at 1201 N. Decatur Blvd.
 Suite 106, Las Vegas, Nevada, 89108, telephone (702) 648-3500